 If Google Chrome is not responding on your PC, it’s possible that it’s out of date.
 Sometimes certain bugs can occur once in a while and cause issues with Chrome, therefore it’s crucial to keep Chrome up to date.

-Solution 6 – Clear the cache, browsing history and cookies
+8. Clear the cache, browsing history, and cookies

-- Open Google Chrome and click the Menu icon in the top right corner.
-Choose Settings from the menu.
+- Open Google Chrome and click the Menu icon in the top right corner then choose Settings from the menu.

-- Set Time range to All time and click Clear data.
+- Set the Time range to All time and click on Clear data.

-- Click the Menu icon in Chrome and go to More tools > Extensions.
+- Click the Menu icon in Chrome and select More tools followed by Extensions.